 - Obesity: Alcohol contains empty calories and stimulates our appetite.
-Studies show that we don’t replace other calories with alcohol instead we consume several hundred more calories on days we drink leading to unhealthy weight gain.
-FYI: Alcohol contains 7 calories per gram – carbohydrates and protein just 4 and 9 fat calories per gram.
-The higher the alcohol content of your wine, beer or liquor, the more caloric.
-How many calories in your favorite drink?
+Studies show that we don’t replace other calories with alcohol; instead, we consume several hundred more calories on days we drink, leading to unhealthy weight gain.
+FYI: Alcohol contains 7 calories per gram – carbohydrates and protein have just 4 and 9 fat calories per gram.
+The higher the alcohol content of your wine, beer, or liquor, the more caloric.
+How many calories are in your favorite drink?
 Use this website to calculate.

-- Adverse interaction with medications: Alcohol negatively interacts with several prescription and over-the-counter medications such as aspirin and other pain medications, cold, allergy, heartburn, cholesterol and blood pressure medications and antidepressants.
-To see the full list, click here.
+- Adverse interaction with medications: Alcohol negatively interacts with several prescription and over-the-counter medications such as aspirin and other pain medications, cold, allergy, heartburn, cholesterol and blood pressure medications, and antidepressants.
+To see the complete list, click here.

 What to Do: